-- the requirements of the Act.
-Both must be provided with a correctly completed record of work. - [32] It must be noted that the requirement is on the licensed building practitioner to provide a record of work, not on the owner or territorial authority to demand one.
+[32] It must also be noted that the requirement is on the licensed building practitioner to provide a record of work, not on the owner or territorial authority to demand one.
 A claim that the licensed building practitioner was not asked for a record of work will not be a defence.
-They must act of their own accord and not wait for others to remind them of their obligations. - [33] The Respondent should also note that there is a prescribed form.
-It is not a case of the owner or the territorial authority working out what has been done from other documentation as has been suggested by the Respondent. - [34] Finally s 317(1)(da)(ii) of the Act provides for a defence of the licensed building practitioner having a "good reason" for failing to provide a record of work.
+They must act of their own accord and not wait for others to remind them of their obligations.

+- [33] Finally s 317(1)(da)(ii) of the Act provides for a defence of the licensed building practitioner having a "good reason" for failing to provide a record of work.
 If they can, on the balance of probabilities, prove to the Board that one exists then it is open to the Board to find that a disciplinary offence has not been committed.
-Each case will be decided by the Board on its own merits but the threshold for a good reason is high. - [35] The only reason put forward here is that of outstanding payments.
-The Board has repeatedly stated that a Record of Work is a statutory requirement, not a negotiable term of a contract.
+Each case will be decided by the Board on its own merits but the threshold for a good reason is high. - [34] The Board has repeatedly stated that a Record of Work is a statutory requirement, not a negotiable term of a contract.
 The requirement for it is not affected by the terms of a contract, nor by contractual disputes.
-Licensed building practitioners should now be aware of their obligations to provide Records of Work and their provision should be a matter of routine. - [36] On this basis the Board finds there is no good reason and the disciplinary offence has been committed.
+Licensed building practitioners should now be aware of their obligations to provide them and their provision should be a matter of routine.
+As such no good reason is found to have existed.